Temple Beth Israel

 I began working for Temple Beth Israel in 2011, shortly after our son, Jaret was born.
 Having spent the majority of our lives living in Michigan, Newell and I felt that in order to pick up and move to Illinois, TBI and this new job would have to be pretty perfect.
 After spending a few days in the TBI community, we knew we could not pass up the chance to call Temple Beth Israel home.
 TBI is everything we dreamed a temple could be – warm, welcoming, intellectual and down to earth — a community that values people, relationships and life-long learning.
 We could not have been happier with our choice and we revel in the friendships that we and our children have made.

 As our Director of Music, you might find me working with Koleynu, our Adult Choir, teaching our 6th grade students how to chant Torah, encouraging you to sing out at a Kabbalat Shabbat or reading a story to our littlest congregants.
-When I am not at TBI, I am active in the local and national Jewish communities through my work as co-director of HaZamir Chicago, and as an officer on the Executive Board of the Guild of Temple Musicians.
+When I am not at TBI, I am active in the local and national Jewish communities through my work as Conductor of HaZamir Chicago, and as current President of the Guild of Temple Musicians.

 Before TBI, we called the suburbs of metro Detroit Home.
 I am a graduate of Hillel Day School and W. E. Groves High School.
 I received a Bachelor of Music Education from the University of Michigan and a Master of Music from Oakland University.
 I married my husband, Newell, in 2004 and we are the very proud parents of Hannah Jane and Jaret Evan Bentley.